An explanation of Mondrian's oeuvre by Michael Sciam

 Broadway Boogie Woogie

-We can interpret the transition from the frenetic and precarious space of the small squares to the more constant space of the planes (from an external to an internal space) as a plastic symbol of the gradual consolidation of our inner world through resistance to the conflicting pressures of the external world (symbolized in BBW by the lines) and reinforcement of the equilibrium within by reaching a balanced synthesis of opposites.
+We can interpret the transition from the frenetic and precarious space of the small squares to the more constant space of the planes (from an external to an internal space) as a plastic symbol of the gradual consolidation of our inner world through resistance to the conflicting pressures of the external world (symbolized in BBW by the opposite lines) and reinforcement of the equilibrium within by reaching a balanced synthesis of opposite drives.

-Internalizing the exterior means opening up, going beyond the narrow boundaries of the conscious self, and allowing this to be enriched as far as possible by the unpredictable development of life, not only in terms of outward reality but, at the same time, of inner life; the almost infinite reality that we bear within us and often find it difficult to decipher.
+Internalizing the exterior means opening up, going beyond the narrow boundaries of the conscious self and allowing this to be enriched as far as possible by the unpredictable development of life, not only in terms of outward reality but, at the same time, of inner life; the almost infinite reality that we bear within us and often find it difficult to decipher.

 It means taking cognizance of the duality existing within us; understanding that our every act (thought or action) is the result of opposing drives, just as every small square or plane of BBW is born out of impulses that unavoidably undergo a vertical shift while intent on developing horizontally and vice versa.

 Indian wisdom says that “the self is the friend of the self for those who overcome the self through the self.”
-Those who resist initial impulses and overcome situations of duality transform conflict with the self into synthesis and unity of being.
+Those who resist initial impulses and overcome situations of duality transform conflict with the oneself into synthesis and unity of being.
 At the same time, however, the process of growth and enrichment would not be possible without conflict and opposition.

 Diagram E